Obasan died the weekend before transfers.

 "I figured that much."

-"And--really?"
+“And—really?”
 Kempner covered the mouthpiece again.
-"He says that while we were talking, Elder Harper went upstairs and he says there were cassettes in your tape recorders that are unacceptable in this mission."
+“He says that while we were talking, Harper Choro went upstairs and he says there were cassettes in your tape recorders that are unacceptable in this mission.”

-"Yeah, Sada Masashi in concert.
-Compared to him, the Mormon Tab is Van Halen."
+“Yeah, Sada Masashi.
+Compared to him, the Mormon Tab is Van Halen.”

 Kempner grinned.
 "Tell me about it."

-"Why not--" Thackeray leaned forward.
-"You know," he said loudly, "the last thing I need in this mission is somebody's junior companion telling me how to run my life!"
+“Why not—” Thackeray leaned forward.
+“The last thing I need in this mission is somebody’s junior companion telling me how to run my life!”

 Kempner put the phone up to his ear.
 "He hung up."